duneroadrunner/scpptool/README.md

 `{scpptool src directory}/myscpptool.sh {source filename(s)} -- {compiler options}`

-where the {scpptool src directory} is `src` subdirectory of the repository you downloaded (or cloned).
+where the {scpptool src directory} is the `src` subdirectory of the repository you downloaded (or cloned).

 So for example:

 `~/dev/scpptool-master/src/myscpptool.sh hello_world.cpp -- -I./msetl -std=c++17`

+(Note, you cannot omit the double dashes `--` even if you have no compiler options.)

 ### Local Suppression of the Checks